Hınıs

-The district, which is 150 km away from Erzurum to the south, that is to Muş, is very close to the Hamurpert Lake, which has an important place in history, with its location close to the Bingöl mountains.
-The other districts of the province, Karayazı, Karaçoban and Tekman, are the neighboring districts of Hınıs.
-In addition, the Varto district of Muş is only 50 km from Hınıs.
+The district, which is 150 km away from the city of Muş, is very close to Hamurpert Lake, which has an important place in history.
+Hınıs district is surrounded by the Ak Dağ mountains from the north, Bingöl Mountains from the west and south, and Akdoğan mountains from the south to the east.
+Hınıs district is neighbors with Tekman and Karayazı districts to the north, Karaçoban district to the east, and Varto, Bulanık and Malazgirt districts of Muş to the south.
+In addition, the Varto city is only 40 km from Hınıs.
 Hınıs is a plain district and Hınıs Plain is one of the most fertile plains of the region.
 Therefore, agriculture and animal husbandry are the main sources of income in the district.
 It has the same characteristics as Erzurum in terms of climate and nature.
 Winters are cold and snowy, and summers are generally cool.
 In general, it can be said that it is 5-6 degrees warmer than Erzurum.

 Geography

-The Hınıs plain is an upland plain centered on a tributary of the Murat Su.
-A range of hills on the south separates the Hınıs plain from the Murat Su.
+The Hınıs Plain is an upland plain centered on a tributary of the Murat River.
+A range of hills on the south separates the Hınıs plain from the Murat River.
+Kocasu Creek is the biggest water source of Hınıs.
+It passes through the district center and pours into the Murat river in Bulanık district.
 On the southwest, the Hınıs plain is separated from the Varto plain by a series of hills and steep valleys.
-To the north is a range of pyramid-shaped hills called the Ak Dağ, or White Mountains, which are in turn connected to the Bingöl Dağ further west by a plateau called the Menge Dağ.
-The Menge Dağ forms the northwestern border of the Hınıs plain; from its foothills, Şüphan Dağ is visible over the hills to the southeast.
+To the north is a range of pyramid-shaped hills called the Ak Dağ, or White Mountains, which are in turn connected to the Bingöl Mountains further west by a plateau called the Menge Dağ.
+The Menge Dağ forms the northwestern border of the Hınıs plain; from its foothills, Süphan mountain is visible over the hills to the southeast.
 The Hınıs plain consists of two distinct, gently undulating bands that are occasionally broken up by low-lying hills.
 The valley has fertile soil and has historically formed a breeding ground for sheep and horses.

 The town of Hınıs itself lies near the upper end of the valley, on a volcanic table raised above the surrounding plain.
-At this end, several smaller streams join together into the plain's main river.
+At this end, more than 20 smaller streams join together into the plain's main river.

+Climate

+Hınıs has a dry-summer humid continental climate (Köppen: Dsb).
+Winters are very cold and snowy, with temperatures consistently below freezing.
+Summers are dry, with hot days and cool nights.